atian25/koa/docs/api/request.md

 ### request.protocol

   Return request protocol, "https" or "http".
-Supports `X-Forwarded-Proto` when `app.proxy` is __true__.
+Supports `Forwarded` and `X-Forwarded-Proto` when `app.proxy` is __true__.

 ### request.secure